The 9 Best Practices of Microlearning

 8. Make It Enjoyable

 Employees already respond better when they are enjoying what they're doing.
 Engagement, participation and knowledge retention can be increased if the content of the microlearning study is compelling.
-Dry topics can be made more captivating with a little humour and levity.
+Dry topics can be made more captivating with a little humor and levity.
 This makes the overall learning experience more enjoyable and motivating to return to.

 In addition to making the topics more enjoyable, it is also important for trainers to create a social and collaborative learning environment.
 This keeps learners engaged, which helps them absorb training materials easier.